Send your subscribers down the right path!

 Wondering how to use conditions within your visual automations?
 Here are some ideas to get the ball rolling!

-- A subscriber has a tag from clicking a link trigger
+- Has a tag from clicking a link trigger

-- A subscriber is located in a particular country or region
+- Is located in a particular country or region

-Customize the two separate paths in your automation accordingly.
+...and much, much more!
+Then, customize the different paths in your automation accordingly.
 This might look like sending them a different version of a sequence, or adding a particular tag to keep track of where they are within the automation.

 - Conditions are polite, waiting for the previous step to be completed (just like actions)

 - Conditions ask a question, the answer to which defines the path the subscriber will take

 - Conditions can be defined based on the presence of a tag, the value of a particular custom field, or using advanced filters